An Azure Blob Data Breach

 These capabilities are exactly what Sonrai Dig sets out to provide.
 With Sonrai Dig’s intelligent CSPM tool, your environment is continuously monitored against a secure baseline of configurations to detect the security concerns lurking around the corner.
 Once an issue is flagged, Dig’s intelligent workflows will alert the exact team responsible for the concern and close the gaps between security, audit, and DevOps teams.
 When immediate action is needed, Dig’s smart bots will remediate the concern and eliminate risk.
 One of Dig’s greatest strengths is its ability to provide context, allowing your team to prioritize a pressing issue like an exposed blob leading to an Azure data breach.

 In sum, the right CSPM platform should automate the process of assessing your cloud against hundreds of configuration and security best practices.
 Your CSPM solution should identify critical risks in your Azure or multi-cloud environment.
-Checks may include basic policies, like ensuring each account sends its logs to secure log repository, requiring all admin users to log in with MFA, and making sure no administrative identities are open to the public.
+Checks may include basic policies, like ensuring each account sends its logs to a secure log repository, requiring all admin users to log in with MFA, and ensuring no administrative identities are open to the public.

 Running a cloud at scale requires you to quickly and reliably identify when your cloud deviates from security policies.
-With intelligent CSPM solutions, like Sonrai Dig, more complicated best practices can be assessed as well, including looking for excessive amounts of account permissions, making sure access to storage blobs only come from authorized identities.
+With intelligent CSPM solutions, like Sonrai Dig, more complicated best practices can be assessed as well, including looking for excessive amounts of account permissions, and making sure access to storage blobs only come from authorized identities.

 The British Council example is not unique, in fact, we wrote about a similar incident last week.
-The key is to spread awareness that this is extremely common, but it actually has an easy solution.
+The key is spreading awareness that this is extremely common, but it has an easy solution.
 Businesses do not realize the risks they hold in the cloud.
 Take some pressure off your team and rest easier by leveraging security platforms created to hold up your end of the shared responsibility model.